 You can still register data stores directly with a federated ArcGIS Server site through ArcGIS Server Manager; however, this is not the recommended method.
 When you register data stores using these apps, no data store item is created in the portal and data store registration is managed exclusively within the individual ArcGIS Server site (or sites) with which you registered the data store.

 Types of data store items

-|Data store item type||What you can register||What you can publish from the data store item in the portal||Layer item types|
+|Data store item type||What you can register||Purpose of the data store item|

-If you do not want anyone to edit data using these feature layers, be sure the database connection you use when you add the data store connects as a user that has been granted only select privileges on the feature classes and tables in the database.
+If you do not want anyone to edit data using these feature layers, be sure the database connection you use when you add the data store connects as a user who has been granted only select privileges on the feature classes and tables in the database.

 Any of the following cloud storage locations: